ZaneH/ocw-crawler/README.md

 ## Description

-This is a simple crawler to export the available courses on [MIT OpenCourseWare](https://ocw.mit.edu/).
-The crawler will export the courses with video lectures as a CSV file.
+This is a simple crawler to save the available courses on [MIT OpenCourseWare](https://ocw.mit.edu/).
+This crawler will export the courses with video lectures as a CSV file.

-You can crawl different courses by changing the `@start_urls` in `crawler.rb`.
+You can crawl for courses other than video lectures by changing the `@start_urls` in `crawler.rb`.

 ## Docker Run (Recommended)

 This is the simplest way to run the crawler.
-It will run the crawler and export the results to `./results.csv` by using a Docker volume.
+It will run the crawler and save the results in `results.csv` using a Docker volume.

 ```bash
 $ docker build -t ocw-crawl:1.0 .